Ardelerro/ca-marzouq/README.md

 # marzouq.ca — Personal Portfolio Website

-This is the source code for [marzouq.ca](https://marzouq.ca), mu personal portfolio website.
+This is the source code for [marzouq.ca](https://marzouq.ca), my personal portfolio website.
 Built with SvelteKit,  and hosted on Vercel.

 ---